-Amateur radio officially began for me at age 15 in December 1967 when the FCC issued my Novice call, WN9WNQ.
-Novices could only operate CW on 80, 40 and 15 meters with no more than 75 watts input power and crystal controlled transmitters back then.
-Six months later I upgraded to General at the downtown Chicago FCC office and my call became WA9WNQ.
-Finally in the fall of 1981, I upgraded to Extra and was issued KK9H.
-I still operate mostly CW and love to chase DX, but I also enjoy Phone, RTTY and PSK31.
-I am an active board member of both the North Shore Radio Club and the Northern Illinois DX Assn. which also includes the W9DXCC convention.
-I belong to the ARRL, QCWA #30253, GERITOL #2208, CWops #480, 10-10 #14855 and SKCC #17755.
-I currently have 328 DXCC entities confirmed along with 5BDXCC plus 30, 17 and 12 meters, DXCC on CW, Phone and RTTY, WAZ and 6M VUCC.
+Amateur radio officially began for me in December 1967 when my Novice call, WN9WNQ, arrived in the mail.
+Novices could only use CW on 80, 40 and 15 meters with no more than 75 watts at that time.
+Six months later I upgraded to General and my call became WA9WNQ.
+In the fall of 1981, I passed my Extra and received KK9H.
+I mostly operate CW to chase DX, but I also enjoy Phone, RTTY and PSK31.
+I am an active member of the North Shore Radio Club and the Northern Illinois DX Assn.
+I also belong to the ARRL, QCWA #30253, GERITOL #2208, CWops #480, 10-10 #14855 and SKCC #17755.
+I currently have 328 confirmed DXCC and 5BDXCC with 30, 17 and 12 meters endorsements.
+I also have DXCC on CW, Phone and RTTY, WAZ and 6M VUCC.
 My HF station is an Icom IC-7800 feeding either a HyGain AV-640, a 135 ft. inverted-L or a 3-el 6M yagi at 35 ft.
 I also have an Elecraft K3/100 which used for portable and back-up purposes.
 VHF/UHF FM, DMR, D-Star and packet radio are handled with appropriate radios for those modes as well.

 You must be logged in to file a report on this page